flipzoom/PageHitCounter/README.md

 - Change database engine to InnoDB for phits field
 - Option to disable session lifetime `set session lifetime to 0, no cookies`
 - Better installation check
+- Bug-Fix: No tracking on welcomepage (Reported by wbmnfktr; Thx to matjazp)

 1.2.0
 - New feature: Sort pages by hits – New field `phits`